This commit takes rfc8297 into account and introduces a newer code 103

 LGTM!

-I think we tend to align all deprecations to look like the following: @Deprecated(since = "6.0", forRemoval = true)
+I think we tend to align all deprecations to look like the following: @Deprecated(since = "6.0", forRemoval = true).

-Usage sites require @SuppressWarnings("removal")
+Usage sites require @SuppressWarnings("removal").

 Comment From: simonbasle

 Good to know.
 I wonder if that should be a candidate for backport.
-I guess if we decided in favor of backport, the since
+I guess if we decided in favor of backport, the since portion of the @Deprecated in java would reflect that?

 Comment From: bclozel